In content marketing, it’s essential to connect with your audience.

-What is customer relationship management (CRM)?
-Customer relationship management is the process by which a company handles its interactions with customers and prospects.
+Customer relationship management (CRM) is the process by which a company handles its interactions with customers and prospects.
 The term CRM also applies to the technology used for managing customer data and interactions.

 With CRM software, companies can house key customer details — including purchase and contact history — in a single place accessible to anyone in the organization.
 That way, people from various departments can collaborate to deliver high levels of service to customers.